Gas, bloating, and constipation.

 If you haven’t tried intermittent fasting as part of your therapy then going without food for 14-16 hours 2-3x per week can have a big impact on decreasing your bacterial load and helping to reduce the symptoms of SIBO.

 Remember that SIBO is a serious condition that is often missed by many physicians or misdiagnosed as irritable bowel syndrome.

-This is a serious problem because it promotes systemic inflammation, intestinal dysfunction and can predispose you to developing autoimmune diseases and other health issues.
+This is a serious problem because it promotes systemic inflammation, and intestinal dysfunction and can predispose you to develop autoimmune diseases and other health issues.

 Because of this serious attention should be given to SIBO if you suspect you might have it.

 If you have the clinical signs and symptoms of SIBO it is worth looking into treatment prior to testing, but testing for eradication later.

 If your symptoms are not classical then testing may be warranted.

 Treatment and complete eradication of SIBO can be very difficult, but if the proper treatment is set in place then long-term eradication is very possible.

 That means using a combination of the following therapies: